BehaviorTree/BehaviorTree.CPP/docs/index.md

 ![ReadTheDocs](images/ReadTheDocs.png)

+## Community

+If this documentation doesn't answer your questions or if you simply want to connect with the community of BT.CPP users, visit https://discourse.behaviortree.dev/

 ## What is a Behavior Tree?

 A Behavior Tree (__BT__) is a way to structure the switching between different